 NINR has produced a short guidance document summarizing the specific instructions for applicants who are proposing to gain clinical trial research experience (CTRE) through an F31, F32, or T32 award.

 The training mechanisms supported by NINR are summarized on this page.
 Click on the link to the announcement for more details.
-Scroll to the bottom of the page for NIH training resources.
-For more information on research funding mechanisms offered by NINR, download the Grant Programs Supported By NINR (PDF).
+For more information on research funding mechanisms offered by NINR, view the Grant Programs Supported By NINR.
 This listing provides a brief summary of the training mechanisms supported by NINR, as well as other mechanisms supported by the Institute.

 - Ruth L. Kirschstein National Research Service Award (NRSA) Institutional Research Training Grants (Parent T32) enable schools of nursing with research programs to provide full-time predoctoral and postdoctoral research training.
 The institution selects the trainees to be appointed.
 NINR has one receipt date per year on May 25.